 Terms & Conditions

-By accepting the prize, you consent to the use of your name, address, and likeness in all matters related to this Drawing, including any advertising or publicity in any and all media now known or hereafter devised, worldwide, in perpetuity, without further notice or compensation.
+By accepting the prize, you consent to the use of your name, address, and likeness in all matters related to this Contest, including any advertising or publicity in any and all media now known or hereafter devised, worldwide, in perpetuity, without further notice or compensation.

 It’s about as close to a universal experience as you can find (although if you’re an only-child you may not relate): hand-me-downs.
 How many of us, in the name of economy, have found ourselves in the ill-fitting discarded fashion of our older siblings?
 Sometimes it works, more often than not it doesn’t.
 No surprise, it was made for someone else.